godotengine/godot-docs/tutorials/3d/global_illumination/using_sdfgi.rst

 =================================================

-Signed distance field global illumination (SDFGI) is a novel technique available in Godot 4.0.
+Signed distance field global illumination (SDFGI) is a novel technique available in Godot.
 It provides semi-real-time global illumination that scales to any world size and works with procedurally generated levels.

 SDFGI supports dynamic lights, but *not* dynamic occluders or dynamic emissive surfaces.